Subject-auxiliary inversion is a common occurring type of inversion in English.

 Subject-auxiliary inversion may optionally be used in elliptical clauses introduced by the particle of comparison than:

-Sally knows more languages than her father does.
+Cindy has more skirts than her sister does.